ACES-UNIBEN/aces-techweek24/README.md

 Get as close to the finished design as possible!
 Note that only projects built during the period of the hackathon are valid for entry.

 ## HOW TO PARTICIPATE
-To participate in the Hackathon, you need to register on the google form provided with the invite flyer.
+To participate in the Hackathon, you need to register on the google form [here](https://forms.gle/mkjeNfjq7FTeS58J8).
 You can also do this after completing the challenge, but by all means, you should register.

 ## CONTRIBUTE